 - how music can reduce and eliminate stress and anxiety when used with intention

-- how Music Therapy benefits all ages
+- how music therapy benefits all ages and abilities

-A SOUND CONNECTION: Creativity and Aging Well
+A SOUND CONNECTION: Creativity for Aging Well

 Explore the science, interventions, and perspectives of using music throughout our later life.
 Music memory is deep seated in the brain and is protected from many signs of aging, including significant neurological changes.
 Through the use of stories and demonstrations you will gain knowledge and strategies for using music for greater wellness at home, in retirement communities, and long term care.